SquareSR/Testing-Red-Classic/beginner.md

 Surf Menu:
 - Use slot 3 Super Repel
-- Scroll down 17 to teach HM03 to Squirtle (over slot 2 Tail Whip if Squirtle already knows Dig)
+- Scroll down 17 to teach HM03 Surf to Squirtle (over slot 2 Tail Whip if Squirtle already knows Dig)
 - Use Surf

 > Go straight down, just side step one tile left to not bonk fisherman